-• Walkability group from home to school at least three times or more per week with family: calculate the km CO2 saved in a week (comparison with teammates)
+• Group activity Walkability from a common point far 1 or 2 KMs from school at least three times or more per week with family: calculate the km CO2 saved in a week (comparison with teammates)

 How do I feel after the activity?
 What difficulties did I encounter?